CSC207-2022F-UofT/course-project-bill-gates/README.md

 TODO

+### About Us

+We are the group "Bill Gates" are we are developing the software "Bill Gates."

+We hope that you can be the next Bill Gates with the help of "Bill Gates."

-### Group "Bill Gates"
+Group Members:

-Contributors:

-- Brandon
+- Brandon Fu
   - Charlotte Chen
   - Ellen Zhang
   - Eva Dai
   - Ray Hung
+  - Ruby Li
   - Scott Cui
   - Xinxiang Gao
-- Yuhan